How to start a digital courier business in Malaysia: 10 Steps to Get Your Business Up and Running

 With the recent implementation of CMCO in various states in Malaysia, it’s safe to say that it’s going to take a while for people to have the confidence to go out like we used to pre-Covid-19.
 Instead, people are relying more and more on the Internet to shop for essentials like groceries and household items.
 In fact, more merchants and restaurants opting for a delivery service to appeal to the public.

 But of course, online shopping isn’t something new.
 It didn’t just happen overnight.
-People have been doing their purchases for the past decade or so, but it’s only recently that the e-Commerce business started to gain momentum, all thanks to sites like Zalora, Shopee, Lazada, JomBlanja, and Kedai Matdespatch.
-And because of this, the demand for a reliable courier business is also rising, making now the best time to start a digital courier business in Malaysia.
+People have been doing their purchases and delivered by the couriers for the past decade or so, but it’s only recently that the e-Commerce business started to gain momentum, all thanks to sites like Zalora, Shopee, Lazada, JomBlanja, and Kedai Matdespatch.
+And because of this, the demand for a reliable courier business is also rising, making now the best time to start a courier business in Malaysia.

 Step 1: Conduct market research

 Next, determine your target audience.
 It’s important to know who your audiences are so you can cater your business to a specific pool of people.
 Are you targeting the whole of Malaysia?
 Or is it going to be a regional-based business?
-Once you’re set on that, then it’s time to think about the best possible way to deliver your marketing messages to your target audience.
+Once you’re set on that, then it’s time to think about the best possible way to deliver your marketing messages to your target audience for your courier business.

-Just like every other business in this world, they’re bound to be competitions, unless you’re a pioneer in the industry.
-Do a competitor research, find out the type of products or services they’re selling, who their audiences are and what’s their approach to marketing their products.
+Just like every other business in this world, the courier business is no exception, they’re bound to be competitions even if you’re a pioneer in the industry.
+Do a competitor research, find out the type of products or services they’re selling, who their audiences are, and what’s their approach to marketing their courier business.

 And then there’s the launch date.
-Set a realistic date where you want your company to be launched and make sure you have all you need before the official launch date.
+Set a realistic date where you want your courier business company to be launched and make sure you have all you need before the official launch date of your courier business.

 Now comes the fun part.
-It’s time to pick a name for your business.
-You should be creative when it comes to naming your company, but it’s also important to have something that stands out in the crowd.
+It’s time to pick a name for your courier business.
+You should be creative when it comes to naming your courier business, but it’s also important to have something that stands out in the crowd.
 More importantly, try to tie your name to the services you’re offering to avoid confusion.

-Step 2: Decide what services you’re offering as well as pick up and delivery coverage
+Step 2: Decide what courier services you’re offering as well as pick up and delivery coverage

 So what is your company selling?
 There are many different types of courier services out there, including: